xamarin/mobile-samples/LivePlayer/BasicCalculator/readme.md

 ---
 # Xamarin.Forms - Basic Calculator

-This Xamarin.Forms app provides a simple calculator you can use on your Android or iOS device
+This Xamarin.Forms app provides a simple calculator you can use on your Android or iOS device:

 ![Calculator app](Screenshots/basic-calculator-sml.png)